 When you get to the top of the street and see this green gate, turn right.

-You'll see a row of homes and you might even see some old couches out front.
+You'll see a row of homes and you might even see some old couches out front (not sure how long they'll be hanging outside).
 We paused here not sure where we were going and an on-looker waved at us to go the right direction.
 There's definitely no reason for tourists to be up here, so they know you're looking for the hike!

 Turn left into the alleyway at the end of the street.
 In the photo it's just after the couch.
 You'll see yellow signs here on the right that point you towards that alley.